Crunch-io/apidocs-sphinx/source/feature-guide/feature-authentication.rst

     Replace "fake.user@example.com" and "password" with your email and password, respectively.
 Refer to the password policy below for more information.

 Crunch also supports OAuth 2.0/OpenID Connect.
-See :ref:`the public endpoint reference <public-endpoint>` for more on how to authenticate with OAuth.
+See :doc:`the public endpoint reference </endpoint-reference/endpoint-public>` for more on how to authenticate with OAuth.

 If you'd like to add your auth provider to the set of supported providers, contact support@crunch.io